Zwei-Rakete/tiny-gfpgan/README.md

 # tiny-gfpgan
-Simplified GFPGAN (for inference only), strip away the original complex code, keep only the code needed for inference.
+Simplified GFPGAN (for inference only), strip away the original complex code, keep only the code needed for inference, the images should contain only the face.

 usage:
 ### 1. put GFPGANv1.3.pth in `models/` folder